sproat17/p1/README.md

 #### Handling Elevator Errors

 The user enters the elevator at the lobby and wishes to go to the garage, however as the screen shows the elevator does not go down.
 By pressing the emergency button a person would be dispatched to manually reset the elevator.
-The emergency button will stay lit up aswell as any previously on buttons.
+The emergency button will stay lit up until it is manually rest.

 ![error](https://user-images.githubusercontent.com/82000483/192674248-8ef5a948-c7dc-4288-9fa8-403b1b041d46.gif)